traja-team/traja/paper/paper.md

 [^5]: [https://pytorch.org/docs/stable/generated/torch.nn.SmoothL1Loss.html](https://pytorch.org/docs/stable/generated/torch.nn.SmoothL1Loss.html)

 ### Recurrent Autoencoder Networks
 Traja can also train autoencoders to either predict the future position of a track or classify the track into a number of categories.
-Autoencoders embed the time series into a time-invariant latent space, allowing representation of each trajectory or sub-trajectory as a vector (Figure 15).
+Autoencoders embed the time series into a time-invariant latent space, allowing representation of each trajectory or sub-trajectory as a vector.
 A class of well-separated trajectories would then be restricted to a region of the latent space.
 The technique is similar to Word2vec [@word2vec], where words are converted to a 100+ dimensional vector.
 In this approach, forecasting and classification are both preceded by training the data in an autoencoder, which learns an efficient representation of the data for further computation of the target function.

-![Example of how autoencoders compress data such as an image to an embedding vector.
-Source: Author’s Towards Data Science post [@shenk_towards_2020].](./images/trip_grid_algo.png){width=80%}

-![LSTM implementation for trajectory prediction[]{label="fig:lstm"}](./images/rnn-prediction.png){#fig:lstm width=80%}

-Traja can train a classifier that works directly on the latent space output; since each class of trajectories converges to a distinct region in the latent space, this technique is often superior to classifying the trajectory itself.
-Traja trains classifiers for both Autoencoderstyle and Variational Autoencoder-style RNNs.
-When investigating whether animals’ behaviors have changed, or whether two experimental categories of animals behave differently, this unstructured data mining can suggest fruitful avenues for investigation.
+Traja allows training a classifier that works directly on the latent space output - since each class of trajectories converges to a distinct region in the latent space, this technique is often superior to classifying the trajectory itself.
+Traja trains classifiers for both Autoencoder-style and Variational Autoencoder-style RNNs.
+When investigating whether animal behavior has changed, or whether two experimental categories of animals behave differently, this unstructured data mining can suggest fruitful avenues for investigation.

 # References